nbdknws/Spy/README.md

   --speed {1,2,3,4,5}, -spd {1,2,3,4,5}
-                        defines screen output speed, 1 - the lowest possible value, 5 - the biggest possible value; default speed is set to 5 --hide-data, -hd      if set, the data will not be displayed
+                        defines screen output speed, 1 - the lowest possible value, 5 - the biggest possible value; default speed is set to 5 --hide-data, -hd      if set, only packet headers will be displayed
 ```
 # Output example